kannibalox/pyrosimple/docs/usage-pyrotorque.md

 As seen in the `stats` job, there are four main settings for a job:

 - `handler` defines what class will run.
 You shouldn't need to understand what this means unless you're writing custom jobs, see the handler reference below instead.
 - `schedule` tells pyrotorque when to trigger jobs.
-If you're familiar with cron syntax, this is very similiar, e.g. `minute=*` means run once a minute.
+If you're familiar with cron syntax, this is very similar, e.g. `minute=*` means run once a minute.
 The underlying library, APScheduler, extends the syntax with features like per-second resolution, check out the [documentation](https://apscheduler.readthedocs.io/en/3.x/modules/triggers/cron.html#introduction) for details.
 - `active` provides an easy way to enable or disable jobs.
 - `dry_run` tells the job to not make any actual changes if it's `true`.